-And so, I wanted to get into the details of her investigation, because I know that it's an important part of her story, and I know that it's an important part of today, and presenting everything that I'm going to be presenting today.
+1 doors.
+Fire alarm was pulled.
+And, Nadine was found at the bottom of the laundry chute, unconscious.
+2 3 And so, I wanted to get into the details of her investigation, because I know that it's an important 4 part of her story, and I know that it's an important part 5 of today, and presenting everything that I'm going to be 6 7 presenting today.
 Nadine was -- sorry, I'm just -- so, Nadine 8 9 died at 6:30 in the morning at the hospital.
 She was pronounced -- she was pronounced deceased at the hospital.
 10 And, for my family to go through this was tragic.
-It was 11 12 tragic in itself hearing the violent way that she had died, and not really knowing what happened in the beginning, and 13 not really knowing how to go about it, or what to say, or 14 15 who to talk to her, or how to get answers in her case.

-So, I just wanted to read something from the 16 17 Public Complaints Commission, PCC, which is -- everything that I'm presenting here is a part of the documents that I 18 have submitted.
-Everything that I'm submitting here --19 20 I'll just say that again.
-Everything that I'm submitting 21 here is a part of the documents that I have submitted today from the coroner's reports, from the Public Complaints 22 Commission, from -- it's just all the evidence that I have 23 24 gathered up in the last two years.
+It was 11 tragic in itself hearing the violent way that she had died, 12 and not really knowing what happened in the beginning, and 13 not really knowing how to go about it, or what to say, or 14 15 who to talk to her, or how to get answers in her case.
+So, I just wanted to read something from the 16 Public Complaints Commission, PCC, which is -- everything 17 that I'm presenting here is a part of the documents that I 18 have submitted.
+Everything that I'm submitting here --19 I'll just say that again.
+Everything that I'm submitting 20 here is a part of the documents that I have submitted today 21 from the coroner's reports, from the Public Complaints 22 Commission, from -- it's just all the evidence that I have 23 24 gathered up in the last two years.

-MS. CHRISTA BIG CANOE: Yes.
+MS. CHRISTA BIG CANOE:

+Yes.

 And,

 Commissioner, we do have, actually, documents that I'm 1 going to pass to you and the Registrar.
-But, I am going to 2 3 ask for a specific order in relation to any of the post 4 mortem or coroner's reports, anything that details anything in relation to Nadine.
-And, the reason we're requesting 5 6 this order is to respect the dignity of the deceased, and to honour her in death, so that this part that describes 7 what's in the coroner's report is not publicly available.
-8

-9 MS. DELORES STEVENSON: Okay.
-So, during the first part of Nadine's investigation, myself and my 10 family didn't feel that her investigation was being taken 11 12 seriously.
-We didn't feel that her death was being taken seriously.
+But, I am going to 2 3 ask for a specific order in relation to any of the post mortem or coroner's reports, anything that details anything 4 in relation to Nadine.
+And, the reason we're requesting 5 this order is to respect the dignity of the deceased, and 6 7 to honour her in death, so that this part that describes what's in the coroner's report is not publicly available.
+8 9 MS. DELORES STEVENSON: Okay.
+So, during 10 the first part of Nadine's investigation, myself and my family didn't feel that her investigation was being taken 11 seriously.
+We didn't feel that her death was being taken 12 seriously.
 We didn't feel -- we felt like her death was 13 not being taken seriously from all the people that were 14 15 involved within this investigation.
-So, I'm just going to refer back to the Complaints Commission, because I had 16 17 filed a complaint.
-I had filed a complaint against the Regina Police, and how her investigation was handled and 18 conducted.
+So, I'm just going to refer back to the Complaints Commission, because I had 16 filed a complaint.
+I had filed a complaint against the 17 Regina Police, and how her investigation was handled and 18 conducted.
 And so, I'm just going to read some -- some 19 20 outlines from her investigation.